-Beginning with the Class of 2020, a course major in Peace and Conflict Studies will consist of eight credits.
+A course major in Peace and Conflict Studies consists of eight credits.
 Introduction to Peace and Conflict Studies (PEAC 015) is required and should be taken in the first or second year, if at all possible.
-Also, all majors must complete the PEAC Senior Seminar (PEAC 091) in the spring semester of their senior year to fulfill the College's comprehensive exercise requirement that integrates work in the major.
-No more than two credits eligible for the Peace and Conflict studies major may overlap with courses in a student's other major or minors.
+All majors must also complete the PEAC Senior Capstone Seminar (PEAC 091) in the spring semester of their senior year to fulfill the College’s comprehensive exercise requirement that integrates work in the major.
+No more than two credits eligible for the Peace and Conflict studies major may overlap with courses in a student’s other major or minors.

-All Peace and Conflict studies majors complete at least two courses that are specifically designated as PEAC courses (worth no less than one credit each and in addition to Introduction to Peace and Conflict Studies, Senior Seminar, and any PEAC thesis).
+All Peace and Conflict Studies majors complete at least two courses that are specifically designated as Swarthmore PEAC courses (worth no less than one credit each and in addition to Introduction to Peace and Conflict Studies, Senior Capstone Seminar, and any PEAC thesis.
+Off campus study courses are not eligible to meet this requirement.)
 We encourage students to take courses taught by different faculty members in order to broaden their exposure to the field.
 Honors majors alone have the option of writing a one- or two-credit thesis.

-Beginning with the Class of 2020, honors majors will fulfill the same requirements as course majors but must establish three two-credit honors preparations for external examination at the end of the senior year.
+Honors majors fulfill the same requirements as course majors but must establish three two-credit honors preparations for external examination at the end of the senior year.
 There are four primary opportunities for students to fulfill preparations required of honors majors:

 - a 2-credit honors seminar